Easy Chicken Noodle Casserole (+Video)

 Cream of mushroom or creamy of celery are also good substitutes for the cream of chicken.
 Or you can even try making your own cream of chicken soup!

-No problem.
-Just use bread crumbs or crushed Ritz crackers or crushed saltine crackers.
+Just use regular bread crumbs, crushed Ritz crackers or crushed saltine crackers.

 This chicken noodle casserole is so good as leftovers!
 Store leftovers in an airtight container in the refrigerator for up to 3 days.